microsoft/axe-pipelines-samples/README.md

 - **[WindowsAppResources](./windows-app-resources)**:

-  - Useful for teams developing non-browser-based Windows apps.
-These apps can use any language or framework.
+  - Useful for teams developing non-browser-based Windows applications.
+These applications can use any language or framework.

 ## Requests